Deterministic Quantum Communication Between Fixed-Frequency Superconducting Qubits via Broadband Resonators: EXPERIMENTAL SETUP

 \section{EXPERIMENTAL SETUP}

 The measurement setup used in this work is shown in Fig.~\ref{figure_wiring}.
 The sender and receiver devices are connected via a flexible NbTi coaxial cable~(Koaxis, CC086NBTI) with a circulator inserted between them to enable independent characterization of photon emission, propagation loss, and absorption efficiency.
 The flexible cable uses a niobium-titanium-alloy center conductor with a silver-plated copper-braid shield and PTFE dielectric.
-For transfer resonator spectroscopy, the readout line of the sender device is manually reconfigured by connecting it to a dedicated probe line.
+The NbTi cable has a length of 20~cm.
+A 15-cm copper coaxial cable connects the sender device to the NbTi cable, and another 15-cm copper coaxial cable connects the circulator to the receiver device, resulting in the total cable length of 50~cm between the devices.

+To characterize the propagation loss, we performed separate transmission measurements of the cable components at cryogenic temperatures using a microwave switch.
+The NbTi cable shows negligible attenuation.
+Each copper cable section with its SMA-SMA connector is estimated to contribute approximately 0.2~dB, giving a combined cable attenuation of approximately 0.4~dB.
+Including the circulator insertion loss of 0.2~dB (manufacturer specification), the remaining loss of approximately 0.9~dB is attributed to the coaxial-to-printed-circuit-board interfaces at each device, where the coaxial cable is connected to the on-chip coplanar waveguide via solder paste.
+Both dissipative loss and impedance mismatch at these interfaces may contribute to the observed loss.

 Several components in the setup are shared between different measurement configurations to minimize hardware complexity.
 The local oscillator (LO) for the sender qubit readout and for observing the photon waveform is common in both measurement modes.
 Consequently, the LO frequency must be alternatively adjusted depending on the measurement configuration: 10.050~GHz for the sender-qubit readout and 9.480~GHz for photon-waveform observation.
 Similarly, the AWG, LO, and frequency doubler used for the pump of the JPA are shared between the sender readout chain and the photon observation chain.
 The LO frequencies for the $\ket{f0}$--$\ket{g1}$ drives and the qubit control drives are chosen to enable observation of the photon waveform~\cite{ilves_-demand_2020}.
+For transfer resonator spectroscopy, the readout line of the sender device is manually reconfigured by connecting it to a dedicated probe line.

 The device parameters are listed in Table~\ref{tab_parameters}.
 The energy relaxation times listed in the table represent typical values observed during the experiments.
 However, we occasionally observe sudden degradation in coherence times.
 To provide a complete characterization of the device stability, we report the full range of observed $T_1$ values.
 For the sender device, $T_{1,ge}$ ranged from 6 to 31~$\mathrm{\mu s}$, and $T_{1,ef}$ ranged from 2.4 to 11~$\mathrm{\mu s}$.
 For the receiver device, $T_{1,ge}$ ranged from 13 to 25~$\mathrm{\mu s}$, and $T_{1,ef}$ ranged from 3.5 to 13.5~$\mathrm{\mu s}$.
 These fluctuations are consistent with the reduction in communication fidelity observed at certain photon frequencies, as discussed in Sec.~\ref{sec:comm}.